Hi, I’m Jim. It’s time for me to finally admit my struggle with gender identity.

 So, after being called a “queer” for playing with girls (let the record show, I never played with dolls) and choosing a writing career that is populated by 90 percent females, I went through a time of wondering Am I gay?
-I don’t feel any attraction to guys, but why don’t I like manly activities?!
+I didn’t feel any attraction to guys, but why didn’t I like “manly” activities?!

-That’s why I can relate to LGBT?s (gays, lesbians, bisexuals, transsexuals, and those questioning their identity).
+That’s why I can relate to those struggling with transgenderism.
 I understand feeling like an outsider.
 I know the confusion of wondering if there was (is) something wrong with me sexually that I don’t fit the male stereotype.

-I share this only because, a) I have a pretty good identity of being just as male as anyone else with a Y chromosome and, most important, b) I have real empathy for the one-third of young males and many females who are going through a sexual identity crisis and being viewed as “gay” or “butch” or any number of shameful terms.
+I share this only because, a) I have a pretty good identity of being just as male as anyone else with a Y chromosome and, most important, b) I have real empathy for the one-third of young males and many females who are going through a gender identity crisis and being viewed as any number of shameful terms.

-As I was researching my first book on teen sexuality (I’ve written three), I found some interesting research that helped me to realize that even though I loved writing, the arts and Broadway musicals, I wasn’t necessarily a homosexual.
+As I was researching my first book on teen sexuality (I’ve written three), I found some interesting research that helped me to realize that even though I loved writing, the arts and Broadway musicals, I wasn’t necessarily transgender.